Parts of a Fireplace: Gas Fireplace Parts You Should Know

 - A peek inside a gas fireplace

 As you can see, the hearth serves as a protective heat shield for many components within and near the fireplace.
-To disguise the bland exterior appearance of the hearth for a gas fireplace, many people add some type of decorative fireplace front.
+Many people add some decorative fireplace front to disguise the bland exterior appearance of the hearth for a gas fireplace.

-While the fire is the star of the show, it's the outside of the fireplace that ties the room together.
+While the fire is the star of the show, the outside of the fireplace ties the room together.
 That's why many modern prefabricated fireplaces have many decorative front options.

-Gas fireplaces offer a wealth of different options to help them fit in with the room décor.
-Decorative fireplace fronts, surrounds, and overlays are metal frames that flank the fireplace opening.
+Gas fireplaces offer many options to help them fit in with the room décor.
+Decorative fireplace fronts surrounds, and overlays are metal frames that flank the fireplace opening.
 These accessories cover any gaps in the wall from installation and look great.

-Prefabricated fireplaces have a metal weldment or front that can be directly covered (excluding any louvers or grilles), by tile, stone, brick, or metal.
+Prefabricated fireplaces have a metal weldment or front that can be directly covered (excluding louvers or grilles) by tile, stone, brick, or metal.
 If finished with brick, the fireplace façade or facing can make distinguishing between a masonry fireplace and a prefabricated model difficult.
 Only a closer investigation of the firebox will tell the difference.

 - Fireplace facing